casey/just/README.md

 mod? foo
 ```

 Missing source files for optional modules do not produce an error.
+If a recipe
+depends on a missing optional module, directly, or transitively, it will be
+disabled.
+Attempting to invoke a disabled recipe is an error, but other
+non-disabled recipes can still be run.<sup>master</sup>

 Optional modules with no source file do not conflict, so you can have multiple
 mod statements with the same name, but with different source file paths, as